-Maiden Holdings, Ltd. ("Maiden") is a publicly-held Bermuda insurance holding company (Nasdaq: MHLD) formed by Michael Karfunkel, George Karfunkel and Barry Zyskind, our principal shareholders, and, respectively, our chairman of the board of directors, one of our directors, and our chief executive officer and director.
-As of December 31, 2010, Michael Karfunkel owns or controls approximately 13.9% of the issued and outstanding capital stock of Maiden, George Karfunkel owns or controls approximately 9.4% of the issued and outstanding capital stock of Maiden and Mr. Zyskind owns or controls approximately 4.99% of the issued and outstanding stock of Maiden.
-Mr. Zyskind serves as the non-executive chairman of Maiden's board of directors.
+We have various reinsurance and service agreements with Maiden Holdings, Ltd. ("Maiden").
+Maiden is a publicly-held Bermuda insurance holding company (Nasdaq: MHLD) formed by Michael Karfunkel, George Karfunkel and Barry Zyskind, the principal shareholders, and, respectively, the chairman of the board of directors, a director, and the chief executive officer and director of the Company.
+As of December 31, 2012, our principal shareholders, Michael Karfunkel, Leah Karfunkel, George Karfunkel and Barry Zyskind, severally, own or control approximately 5.4%, 7.6%, 9.4% and 5.1%, respectively, of the issued and outstanding capital stock of Maiden.
+Mr. Zyskind serves as the non-executive chairman of the board of Maiden's board of directors.
 Maiden Insurance Company, Ltd ("Maiden Insurance"), a wholly-owned subsidiary of Maiden, is a Bermuda reinsurer.
-Max Caviet, an executive officer of the Company, served as a Director of Maiden Insurance until May 2010.